a-p-jo/XOTP/README.md

 ### Advantages and Disadvantages
 - The advantage is that given truly random bytes in the key, and the key kept secret and never reused, it is truly ***impossible*** to break even with *infinite* compute power and also offers *perfect secrecy*, i.e., looking at the encrypted file says nothing about the original file beyond file size.

-- The disadvantage is that the usage of memory and storage escalates quickly, which may make secure transfer of the key harder.
-At maximum, memory/storage used is about 3x the size of the input file.
-This is because we must store the file, the pad as big as the file , and the resultant of combining the file and the pad , also as big as the file itself.
-This means it can be relatively slower , due to time required for random generation and [I/O intensiveness](https://en.wikipedia.org/wiki/I/O_bound), making it proportionally less practical for larger file sizes.
+- The disadvantage is the large storage space used, which may also make secure key transport hard.
+This is because the pad/key has to be as big as the file .
+It can be relatively slower due to slowness of random generation and [I/O intensiveness](https://en.wikipedia.org/wiki/I/O_bound), making it less practical for larger file sizes.

 ### Conditions and Security :
 - True randomness is critical .
 On a UNIX-like system (Linux, macOS, BSD...) , this program uses `/dev/urandom` to generate the pad , which is adequate, and although `/dev/random` is arguable *more* "truly random", `/dev/urandom` is [not *bad*](https://www.2uo.de/myths-about-urandom/).
 On Windows, it uses `rand_s()` , which Microsoft states to have cryptographically secure randomness.